ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 <br>
 ##### Calculate Adjusted R-Squared

-When applying Linear Regression with *multiple* input variables, the r-squared metric on it's own *can* end up being an overinflated view of goodness of fit.
+When applying Linear Regression with *multiple* input variables, the r-squared metric on its own *can* end up being an overinflated view of goodness of fit.
 This is because each input variable will have an *additive* effect on the overall r-squared score.
 In other words, every input variable added to the model *increases* the r-squared value, and *never decreases* it, even if the relationship is by chance.

 **Adjusted R-Squared** is a metric that compensates for the addition of input variables, and only increases if the variable improves the model above what would be obtained by probability.
-It is best practice to use Adjusted R-Squared when assessing the results of a Linear Regression with multiple input variables, as it gives a fairer perception the fit of the data.
+It is best practice to use Adjusted R-Squared when assessing the results of a Linear Regression with multiple input variables, as it gives a more fair perception of the fit of the data.

 ```python